Consultant in Miami

 Here’s what I’ve learned: organizational dysfunction is often a reflection of collective cognitive constraints, not character flaws or misaligned values.
 When leaders don’t communicate clearly, it’s frequently because the organization’s structure creates information silos that make integrated thinking neurobiologically impossible.
 When change initiatives stall, it’s often because the speed of change exceeds the organization’s capacity for neural adaptation.

 Geldenhuys et al. (2022) examined this in the Journal of Applied Neurosciences, documenting the neurobiological experiences of organizational change.
-Tapio et al. (2023) in Frontiers in Human Neuroscience identified specific EEG biomarkers of occupational burnout, allowing me to assess stress physiology patterns that standard diagnostics miss.
+Tapio et al. (2023) in Frontiers in Human Neuroscience identified specific EEG biomarkers of occupational burnout, allowing me to assess stress physiology patterns that standard assessments miss.

 My OD methodology includes real-time neurophysiological assessment, mapping of decision-making pathways, and redesign of how information flows and decisions get made.
 The focus is on creating organizational structures that align with how healthy brains actually coordinate action.